WCSCourses/GenEpiLAC2024/Manuals/Genome_Assembly_Annotation/Genome_Assembly_Annotation.md

 ## [Step 2: Run `ariba` on 16B](#run-ariba-on-16B)

 Next using the 16B fastq files run local assemblies and call variants using the `ariba` `run` command.
+As the command is running, identified variants will be printed to screen.

 - Specify the directory containing the ResFinder database files
     - `out.resfinder.prepareref`